nextcloud/documentation/admin_manual/installation/source_installation.rst

 ownCloud engineers, and you can use your package manager to keep your ownCloud server up-to-date.

-.. note:: Enterprise Subscription customers should refer to
+.. note:: Enterprise customers should refer to
    :doc:`../enterprise_installation/linux_installation`

 If there are no packages for your Linux distribution, or you prefer installing